-Enzyme Assays Kits on ZAGENO
+Enzyme Assays on Zageno

 So how are enzymes detected?
 By measuring the disappearance of the substrate, or the appearance of the product.
 This can be done in a variety of ways, but the most common are done either through colorimetry, fluorescence, or luminescence.